-In a distributed system, each node where the Stone or an RPC Gem runs must have its own NetLDI process running.
-NetLDIs are also required on mid-level cache nodes and to support some remote utilities.
+In a distributed system, each node where the Stone or an RPC Gem runs, including midlevel cache nodes, must have its own NetLDI process running.
+NetLDIs are also required on to support some remote utilities such as gslist.

 The NetLDI can also be started with arguments that allow it to be used within an X509secured GemStone configuration.
 While some configuration, such port numbers and names, are in common, the details of using a NetLDI within an X509-secured GemStone configuration is not included here; this material is in the GemStone/S 64 Bit X509-Secured GemStone System Administration Guide.